-Park & S. Please consider this to 7 The Monroe County Park & S. Goodman Please consider this to be a raised (tabled) intersection.
-This is where a man and his dog was struck and killed by a driver this past year.
-Would seem enough reason to really slow down traffic this year.
-7 The Monroe County Department of Transportation (MCDOT) has recommended that existing crosswalks at this intersection be replaced with high- visibility staggered Type L crosswalk markings during this project.
-Upgrades to pedestrian crossing buttons also are planned.
-Raised intersections are not typically recommended backplates be added to traffic signal heads to improve the visibility of the illuminated face of the signal by introducin a controlled-contrast background.
-Signal heads with backplates are more visible and conspicuous in both daytime and nighttime conditions and for both older and color vision deficient drivers.
-This countermeasure is also advantageous during periods of power outages when the signals would otherwises be dark, providing a visible cue for motorists to stop at the intersection ahead.
+Park & S. Please consider this to 7 The Monroe County

+Goodman be a raised (tabled) Department of

+intersection.
+This is Transportation

+where a man and his (MCDOT) has

+dog was struck and recommended that

+killed by a driver this existing crosswalks at

+past year.
+Would seem this intersection be

+enough reason to replaced with high-

+really slow down traffic visibility staggered Type

+this year.
+L crosswalk markings

+during this project.

+Upgrades to pedestrian

+crossing buttons also

+are planned.
+Raised

+intersections are not

+typically recommended

+at major signalized

+intersections.
+MCDOT

+has recommended

+backplates be added to

+traffic signal heads to

+improve the visibility of

+the illuminated face of

+the signal by introducing

+a controlled-contrast

+background.
+Signal

+heads with backplates

+are more visible and

+conspicuous in both

+daytime and nighttime

+conditions and for both

+older and color vision

+deficient drivers.
+This

+countermeasure is also

+advantageous during

+periods of power

+outages when the

+signals would otherwise

+be dark, providing a

+visible cue for motorists

+to stop at the

+intersection ahead.

+intersection anead.

 Between Dartmouth and Vick Park A Not much - need more lighting, something to slow motor traffic and discourage motorcycles / bikers who are loud and huge groups Consider median island and short jog center bike lane to provide connection between Barrington & Vick Park B. Something to slow traffic curve.
-7 Street lighting upgrades are not currently planned on this project, but the City can re- evaluate the need for improvements.
+7 Street lighting upgrades are not currently planned on this project, but the City can reevaluate the need for improvements.
 The design team will review options to improve crossings at bike boulevards.
 Large groups of loud motorists are a matter for traffic enforcement.
 Park between Meigs and Alexander Great park and walkway.
 Mid-Block Crosswalk 5 A mid-block crosswalk is not currently proposed on this section of Park Avenue.
 Park & Barrington I am in support of proposed curb bump-outs at this intersection.
 This is a pedestrian heavy corner and it is impossible to get cars to yield.
 City should install flashing beacon!
 Please consider raised intersection/crosswalk 5 In addition to proposing curb bump-outs, the City is evaluating improvements to the referenced crosswalk.
 Options include a flashing beacon or a raised crosswalk.